wizards-of-lua/wizards-of-lua/docs/_posts/2017-10-23-alpha-1-8-1-is-released.md

 author: mickkay
 layout: post
 ---
 The 1.8.1 alpha is a small bugfix release.
-We habe also done some internal refactorings.
+We have also done some internal refactorings.
 <!--more-->

 * Fixed [#82](https://github.com/wizards-of-lua/wizards-of-lua/issues/82) - Can't start server because config file could not be created.